gameronny/clubgplstoc/README.md

-# ClubGPLStok
+# ClubGPLStock

-ClubGPL is a Python-based application developed as part of my Software Engineering learning process.
+ClubGPLStock is a Python-based application for stock developed as part of my Software Engineering learning process.
 The project focuses on basic application logic, data handling, and simple stock management features.

 ## Features